microsoft/Mastering-the-Marketplace/docs/container/Labs/lab2-prepare-container-deployment/index.md

             }
         },

-## Update the Manifest File
+## Update the Package Manifest File

 > **About manifest.yaml**
 >
-> TODO:
+> The Kubernetes manifest file defines the configuration for a deployment.
+Many fields may be defined in the manifest file that specify details of creating pods, minimum pods in a cluster, scalability, and other settings.

-In this section you will update the manifest file.
+In this section you will update the **manifest.yaml** file.

 1. Open the following file in your editor.